• Skip to primary navigation

 High Resistance to stains and chemicals

-This is what high quality garage floor mats are known for.
-Made of 100% polyvinyl, this mat is just as resistant to stains, chemicals, dirt, road salts, and additional debris as any of the best American made garage floor mats available today.
+This is what high-quality garage floor mats are known for.
+Made of 100% polyvinyl, this mat is just as resistant to stains, chemicals, dirt, road salts, and additional debris as any of the best American-made garage floor mats available today.

 Gasoline spills, anti-freeze, brake fluid, solvents, and oil can be wiped right up.
 Less expensive garage floor mats that are made overseas are known to stain or break down from exposure to some of these chemicals.